gstackio/s3cmd-boshrelease/README.md

 s3cmd BOSH Release
 ==================

-This BOSH Relase provides two errands `create-buckets` and `remove-buckets` in order to create or destroy S3 buckets, using the [`s3cmd`][s3cmd_repo] CLI.
+This BOSH Relase provides two errands `create-buckets` and `remove-buckets` that can help in creating or destroing S3 buckets, using the [`s3cmd`][s3cmd_repo] CLI.

+A third `sync-local-blobs-to-s3` errand is designed to be deployed on a Bosh Director VM.
+When triggered, it copies the local blobs of the Nginx-based blobstore to some bucket in an external S3 server.
+This is useful when migrating from a “local” Nginx-based blobstore to an external S3 blobstore.
-This can be useful to migrate “local” Nginx-based blobstores to S3 external blobstores too.
-This is a common use-case when in need for more reliabile object storage for a BOSH Director or a Cloud Foundry deployment.
+Using an external S3 blobstore provides more reliabile object storage for a BOSH Director or a Cloud Foundry deployment.

 [s3cmd_repo]: https://github.com/s3tools/s3cmd